liviobisogni/workspace-limits-avoidance/README.md

 $ roslaunch workspace_limits_avoidance workspace_limits_avoidance.launch
 ```

-## How to use1.
-The turtle pseudo-randomly moves within the bounds, so that walls are avoided.
+## How to use

+1. The turtle pseudo-randomly moves within the bounds, so that walls are avoided.
 2. Once a wall is almost reached the turtle stops.
 3. Then, it goes back a bit and pseudo-randomly rotates.
 4. Finally, it moves forward again, and so forth.
 5. The turtle goes on indefinitely.
 Meanwhile, various types of information are printed on the terminal.
 Press `ESC` to exit the program anytime.

+## Some _turtlish_ screenshots

+* 6-th pseudo-random move:

 ![](img/w1.png)

+* then, after a couple of minutes...

 ![](img/w2.png)

+* ... and after a couple of hours

 ![](img/w3.png)